 9. Create a relaxing ritual.
 Take a bath at night, sip some herbal tea while the kids are in quiet time, meditate, or pray to slow you down.

-10. Get to bed earlier than usual and aim for at least 8 hours.
+10. Get to bed earlier than usual and aim for at least 8 hours of sleep per night.
 Best to be in bed no later than 10 pm.
 This is when the body starts to repair itself.

 As you can see, it is possible to do this on your own, however you may want to consider working with a professional for your first try at a cleanse.
 I especially recommend starting with a real food cleanse versus a juicing or fasting detox for any busy mother.
-We need to slow down, but we also need to have enough energy to go on with caring for our kids, our home, and the day to day duties.
+We need to slow down, but we also need to have enough energy to go on with caring for our kids, our home, and our day-to-day duties.

 Six Pros of Working with a Pro